kjicodes/kjicodes/README.md

 # Hi, I'm Kateleen 👋

 Full-stack developer who picks things up fast and enjoys building things end to end.
-I have professional experience in backend API work, troubleshooting production issues and contributing to backend development in Node.js.
+I am experienced in building and maintaining APIs.

 Lately I've been deep in Python, building REST APIs with Django and Flask, and integrating AI into my projects.
 I enjoy figuring out how to make AI feel like a natural part of an app rather than a feature bolted on.